hperrin/svelte-material-ui/CONTRIBUTING.md

 - `style:` - A change to the code that doesn't affect the code at all.
 (Code style fixes, formatting.)
 - `refactor:` - A change to the code that doesn't affect the functionality of the code or the API at all.
 - `fix:` - A change to the code that fixes an issue without changing the API.
 - `feat:` - A change to the code that changes the API.
-Also any dependency updates that change the upstream API, like updating to a new MDC-Web version.

 Remember to include `BREAKING CHANGE:` in the commit message footer if it changes the API in a backward incompatible way.